A Parallel Monte-Carlo Tree Search-Based Metaheuristic For Optimal Fleet Composition Considering Vehicle Routing Using Branch & Bound: Conclusions

 \section{Conclusions}

-In this paper, a hybrid optimization algorithm was developed that uses a Monte-Carlo Tree Search-based metaheuristic (UCT-MH) to guide an exact fleet composition optimization (FCO) algorithm.
-The FCO is a parallelized exact Branch \& Bound algorithm which solves a real-life Fleet Size and Mix Vehicle Routing Problem with Time Windows.
-The UCT-MH yields a significant improvement in the computation time and convergence of the FCO by constantly sharing the expected optimal fleet composition as well as the upper bound on the cost.
+In this paper, a hybrid optimization algorithm was developed that uses a Monte-Carlo Tree Search-based metaheuristic (UCT-MH) to guide an exact incremental Branch \& Bound algorithm, which solves a real-life Fleet Size and Mix Vehicle Routing Problem with Time Windows.
+The UCT-MH yields a significant improvement in the computation time and convergence of the B\&B by constantly sharing the expected optimal fleet composition as well as the upper bound on the cost.
 Although in this study MCTS was only employed at the fleet sizing and composition level, future research needs to determine to what depth MCTS can be effective.
-Moreover, modifications to the selection policy as well as a bi-directional communication between the UCT-MH and the FCO algorithm could further improve computations times.
+Moreover, modifications to the selection policy as well as bi-directional communication between the UCT-MH and the B\&B algorithm could further improve computation times.